Lynsey de Paul: Eurovision and the late 1970s

-1980s
+Branching out in the 1980s

 After a four-year period in California in the late 1970s and early 1980s with her partner at the time, actor James Coburn, whom she met at a party thrown by Joan Collins de Paul returned to England.
 Although she only released one self-composed solo single, "Strange Changes", in the 1980s, it made the UK disco chart, published in the music magazine Record Mirror, and resulted in prime time TV appearances in the UK and Germany.
 She co-wrote with Terry Britten "A Little TLC", which was covered by Sam Hui as "心思思" with Cantonese lyrics and it was awarded an RTHK Top 10 Gold Songs Award in Hong Kong in 1986.
 Other versions of this song were recorded by Latino boy band Menudo, with lead vocals by Ricky Martin as a track on their 1988 album Sons of Rock; as well as Japan based Filipina soul singer Marlene as a track on her album Looking for Love; and also featured in the US children's television programme, Kidd Video.
 De Paul later released her own version of the song on her website music store.
 Her song "Brandy", which had been the B-side of the single "Getting a Drag" was released by Japanese singer Miki Asakura on her 1981 album "Sexy Elegance" with new lyrics and the title "Friday Night".
 Whilst continuing to write songs for artists as diverse as Shirley Bassey ("There's No Place Like London"), funk/soul band Heatwave, Marti Webb (both recording the song "All I Am") and the Real Thing ("We Got Love"), de Paul also branched out into record production, acting in musicals and plays, interviewing and TV presentation and drawing cartoons.
-She also continued to compose TV themes, including for the BBC's 1981 comedy series The Olympian Way and in 1988 the long-running Esther Rantzen programme Hearts of Gold.
+She also continued to compose TV themes, including for the BBC's 1981 comedy series The Olympian Way and in 1988 the long-running Esther Rantzen programme Hearts of Gold which was released as a single on CBS by the artist "Gold" in November 1988.

-De Paul was a celebrity participant in the TV show Christmas Star Games, a Thames television production shown on ITV on 26 December 1980.
+De Paul was a celebrity participant in the TV show Christmas Star Games, a Thames Television production shown on ITV on 26 December 1980.
 In 1982, she hosted a Sunday morning radio show on Capital Radio (now Capital London) to promote new talent in the music business.
 The show included selected examples of the many demonstration tapes received by the station from London's vast popular music-making population over the years.
 Eduard Parma Jr. a musician from the Czech Republic, was selected as the winner of a contest on de Paul's show with his own quirky song "King Kong in Hong Kong" and it was released as a single, which became a hit in his native country.
 It was widely played at London discos, in particular at the Empire, Leicester Square by DJ Roy Kelly.